AshutoshSingh00001/Asset-Swap/README.md

 # Cone-Swap
-Cone Swap is Dex building on Polkadot Asset Conversion Pallet
+Cone Swap is a Dex building on Polkadot Asset Conversion Pallet